geosolutions-it/MapStore2/docs/developer-guide/extensions.md

 To distribute your extension so that it can be uploaded to a running MapStore instance and included in a context, you have to create a zip file with the following content:

-* the js bundle built above, renamed to a convenient file name (e.g. `my-wonderful-extension.js`)
+* the file named `index.js` is the main entry point, for the module.
 * an `index.json` file that describes the extension, an example follows
+* `assets` folder, that contains additional bundles (js, css) came out from the bundle compilation.
+All additional files (js chunks, css ...) must stay in this folder.
-* optionally, a translations folder with localized message files used by the extension (in one or more languages of your choice)
+* optionally, a `translations` folder with localized message files used by the extension (in one or more languages of your choice)

 ...note: You will find both the `index.json` file and a sample translation folder in `build/extensions/bundle`.